 Upon reaching her burrow, the female will create a chamber for each egg that she lays, each on its own cicada.
 Male cicada killer eggs (yes, the females know which of her eggs are male or female) are given one cicada upon which to feast upon hatching, and female eggs are supplied two or three cicadas due to their larger size.
 The emerging larva consume their cicada meal within a few days, and then prepare themselves to overwinter underground.

 For the male cicada killers, most of their time involves searching for females and chasing off intruding males, which sometimes escalates to aerial combat that involves two or more males grappling midair.
-I once watched a patch of vegetation in the Hillsborough River State Park campground that was being patrolled by a male cicada killer.
+I once watched a patch of vegetation in the Hillsborough River State Park campground in Florida that was being patrolled by a male cicada killer.
 Perched high on a broad leaf, I could see him physically turn his body to survey his territory, sometimes leaving his post to investigate any passing flying object.
 Once the object was either determined to be non-threatening or another wasp that was then chased off, the male would return to his leaf, once again turning his body left and right.

 Although cicada killers are by definition “cold-blooded killers,” they do not pose the same threat to humans as zombies or crazed people armed with chainsaws.
 This summer I challenge each one of you to get close to a cicada killer to watch it in its daily activities—just think of it as one of those double dares you’d always do as kids at sleepovers.